macoycorpuz/santa-app/README.md

 # Santa App

-_I published project to github because nodejs 20 wasn't working in glitch_
+_Project was published to github because nodejs 20 wasn't working in glitch_

 The application was created using react for client and express for server

+- Install the packages using `yarn install`
 - To run the project, run the following command: `yarn start`
 - Client and Server can run separately using the following command: `yarn start:client` and `yarn start:server`
-- App can be access from `http://localhost:8080/`
+- App can be accessed from `http://localhost:3000/`
 - To be able to see email messages, check logs and click preview URL. (ie. https://ethereal.email/message/Zm80lf6C5BlireoVZm81L1bGCTYj7a4FAAAACr0lgJdXLpW3AVcDEbkxrK0)

 ## Project Structure